 TRU Community Care affirms life at every step of your journey with illness and loss.
 We know that this is a very difficult and vulnerable time for you and your loved ones.
-Whether you've been fighting illness for weeks, months, or even years, considering hospice now may feel like a kind of surrender.
+Whether you have been fighting illness for weeks, months, or even years, considering hospice now may feel like a kind of surrender.
 Perhaps it will help you to remember that although a cure isn't possible, there is still much you can control, and still great reason to hope for finding peace and meaning in each moment, enriching your relationships, and experiencing the end of life in a way that honors who you are and what you believe.
 As your focus shifts from pursuing a cure to enhancing your quality of life, our goal is to help ease your burden and enable you to live every remaining day as fully as possible.
 We pledge to respect your wishes, protect your dignity, and help you celebrate and complete your life in comfort, surrounded by the people you love.

-Founded as Boulder Hospice in 1976, TRU Community Care is a Colorado-licensed, Medicare and Medicaid-certified, nonprofit health care organization serving the greater Boulder, Broomfield, Adams, Jefferson, Weld Counties and beyond.
-With a focus on providing a continuum of care for members of our community living with advanced illness and loss, TRU's programs include TRU PACE (Program of All-Inclusive Care for the Elderly), hospice home care, inpatient hospice care (at Longmont United Hospital), palliative care, grief support services, and community education and outreach.
+Founded as Boulder Hospice in 1976, TRU Community Care is a Colorado-licensed, Medicare and Medicaid-certified, nonprofit health care organization serving the greater Boulder, Broomfield, Adams, Jefferson, Arapahoe, Denver, and Weld Counties and beyond.
+With a focus on providing a continuum of care for members of our community living with advanced illness and loss, TRU's programs include TRU Hospice, TRU PACE (Program of All-Inclusive Care for the Elderly), TRU Palliative Care, Landmark Memory Care, and TRU Grief Services.